LaunchCodeEducation/java-web-development/src/chapters/orm-part1/accessingdata.rst

       }

    This class declaration makes use of ``@Id`` and ``@GeneratedValue`` for the ``id`` field.
 Every time we instantiate a new object of the ``ContactInfo`` class, the object will have an id that translates to the primary key of the ``contactinfo`` table.
-   We also have two constructors: the first is what we will use to instantiate an object for Frank and the second is what the JPA uses to instantiate an object.
+   We also have two constructors: the first is what we will use to instantiate an object for Frank, and the second is what the JPA uses to instantiate an object.

 .. index:: ! repository, ! @Repository, !
 CrudRepository